Refraction and Dispersion

 What is observed

-When light passes from one medium to another, its direction changes.
+When light passes from one material region into another, its direction can change.

 This is refraction.